Spousal Support / Alimony

 Yet as expressed on the Spousal Maintenance page of the Family Court of Australia in its introduction4,

 Under the Family Law Act 1975, a person has a responsibility to financially assist their [former husband or wife] or former de facto partner, if that person cannot meet their own reasonable expenses from their personal income or assets.

 No mention of limiting it to those who had their careers affected5 but to all divorced partners who are in financial need.
 So as the economic loss argument only works for some, and yet spousal support can apply to any party in need, it follows that we are still waiting for justification for this law.

 One of the most egregious examples of this ‘enlightened, new age, fault-free’ divorce settlements is a Queensland case from 2010.
 According to a newspaper report6, the family assets, as accrued only from the valuations of the husband’s business as a builder, amounted to approximately $4,500,000.
 After orders to pay $600 per week for support of the twins from the marriage, the husband was also ordered, by Judge Gary Watts, to surrender 75% of the $4.5 million estate to the wife.
-Granted that 50% would be reasonable as division of assets, one wonders why over one million dollars was also needed for spouse support considering not only that the assets payment, one would think, would have been sufficient to keep the wolf from the door, but also the fact that during the court hearing, the wife’s mother had declared her wealth to be estimated at approximately $17,000,000 and that she had taken it upon herself to support her daughter and the twins.
+Granted that 50% would have been more than generous as a division of assets, one wonders why over one million dollars was also needed for spouse support considering not only that the assets payment, one would think, would have been sufficient to keep the wolf from the door, but also the fact that during the court hearing, the wife’s mother had declared her wealth to be estimated at approximately $17,000,000 and that she had taken it upon herself to support her daughter and the twins.

 So can spousal support / alimony be justified in the modern era?